 Michael joined Autism Speaks as the EVP of Strategic Communications in April of 2013.
 In his role Rosen manages all aspects of Autism Speaks’ communications and public relations efforts in support of its mission.
 He is responsible for developing and implementing communication strategies to broaden the impact of Autism Speaks’ programs in all key areas: science, advocacy, family services and awareness.

 Michael came to Autism Speaks after a career in television news.
 Most recently he was at CBS News, where he held several top editorial leadership positions including executive producer of CBS This Morning: Saturday.
 In addition to tenures as senior vice president at CSTV and senior broadcast producer at CNN (Paula Zahn NOW), Michael was a senior producer for special events at ABC News, where he helped lead the network’s coverage of the war in Iraq and ABC’s Peabody award-winning coverage of the September 11 terrorist attacks.
-His work has been recognized with three Emmy awards, two Peabody awards and three DuPont awards.
+His work has been recognized with three Emmy awards, two Peabody awards and four DuPont awards.

 Michael holds a Bachelor of Arts degree from Boston College.
 He has three children Molly, Carrie and Nicky.
 His son Nicky has autism.
 He and his wife Jane live in New York City.